ncatlab/nlab-content/pages/0/2/1/0/20120/content.md

 ## Properties ##

 * Every prefix order is isomorphic to its set of histories under subsets, leading to the intuition that the elements of a prefix order 'are' their histories.
-Formally: given a prefix ordered set $S$, the set $H = \{ x^- \mid x \in S \}$ is prefix ordered and isomorphic to $S$ (with 'taking the history of an element' and 'taking the maximum of a history' being the witnessing isomorphisms).
+Formally: given a prefix ordered set $S$, the set $H = \{ x{\downarrow} \mid x \in S \}$ is prefix ordered and isomorphic to $S$ (with 'taking the history of an element' and 'taking the maximum of a history' being the witnessing isomorphisms).

 * Products of prefix orders are not the usual Cartesian products, but rather are formed by all possible 'mergings' of the histories of elements of the combined prefix orders.